River Hamble: Course

 From source to mouth the river makes a repeated curve heading south-southwest.
 It gains tributary streams before reaching Botley, the site of an ancient watermill.
 Below Botley, the river becomes tidal and navigable.
 It gains strength from adjoining streams, draining surrounding Hedge End, Curdridge, Shedfield, and Burridge.

 This section was extensively used for medieval shipbuilding, using timber grown locally in the neighbouring woods.
 Nearby Kings Copse, a cut-back form of Kings Forest, speaks of this key use of the land.

-The river's west bank can be accessed from Manor Farm Country Park, where it is possible to walk through Dock Copse and Fosters Copse.
-At extreme low tide, it is just possible to see the remains of the wreck of Henry V's 15th century warship Grace Dieu.
+The river's west bank can be accessed from the River Hamble Country Park, where it is possible to walk through Dock Copse and Fosters Copse.
+At extreme low tide, it is just possible to see the remains of the wreck of Henry VIII’s 15th century warship Grace Dieu.
 This section of the river was also home to HMS Cricket, the Royal Marine landing craft crew training base, during World War II.

 At 2 miles south of Botley, the river passes between the villages of Bursledon and Lower Swanwick and is crossed by the M27 motorway, the Portsmouth to Southampton railway line, and the A27 road via large bridges.
 A further 2 miles south of Bursledon, the river flows between the villages of Hamble-le-Rice and Warsash before entering Southampton Water.

 A passenger ferry crosses the river between Hamble-le-Rice and Warsash, forming a link for the Solent Way and E9 European Coastal Path.
 This section of the river is dominated by a number of marinas, the largest being the Port Hamble Marina, and boat yards on both banks as far upstream as Bursledon.
 On the east bank, south of Warsash, is the Warsash Maritime School, part of Solent University, which provides training for merchant navy crew.